Frequently Asked Questions

 Projects involving travel off-campus or abroad are eligible for summer research funding.
 Depending on your proposal, you may need a letter of recommendation from the off-campus host or a letter of confirmation of acceptance into the off-campus program.
 If you are going abroad, the Off Campus Study Office has additional requirements – see https://swarthmore.studioabroad.com/ for more information.

 Is there a way for me to check on the status of my application, or to confirm receipt of materials?

-All applications are considered pending until applicants are notified at the end of March.
+All applications are considered pending until applicants are notified in the middle of March.
 You will receive a receipt confirmation of your materials when you upload your proposal.
 Applicants will be notified if they submit an application but have not completed supporting materials.

 When does the application submission link open?

 Applications can be submitted starting the first day of the Spring Semester.
 For Summer 2018, that will be January 22nd.
 The link is available through mySwarthmore.

 What materials will I need for my application?

 Your application, a written proposal, Swarthmore faculty letter of recommendation, and an outside recommendation letter if your research takes place off-campus without a Swarthmore faculty member.
 Note: both letters required if off-campus

 The title of your project should reflect the project itself.
 If you are collaborating with a particular faculty member in their lab or on their project, your title should indicate that collaboration.
 The proposal should not be more than 750 words (the NSE Division asks for 250 words or less) and must be submitted in PDF format and entitled as follows: last name_first name_class year_Summer Research Proposal summer you are applying for.

 What if I would like to work with a faculty member who has either an existing project and/or external funding?